game-hax/uca/README.md

 ```lua
 loadstring(game:HttpGet("https://raw.githubusercontent.com/game-hax/uca/main/release/uca.min.lua"))
 ```
-If you want to use an individual version, you can check the [releases tab](https://github.com/game-hax/uca/releases).
+If you want to use an specific version, you can check the [releases tab](https://github.com/game-hax/uca/releases).

 ## What is U.C.A?